KG700/oyster_challenge/README.md

-# will and rafa are fucking awesome!!

-# at this point step 10 is done.
-And Will is the best english teacher ever!!!!!!.
-# Super nice guy.
+# Karla and Rafa are the best pair team Even! ( and this is not going to change, ever)